Last Update: 24 April 2022

 What types of personal data will we process?

-We will collect personal data with you in accordance with the purposes outlined in this document.
-This will be basic or regular personal data used to facilitate a consultant/client type relationship usually your name and email address and from time to time billing information.
+We will collect Personal Data from you in accordance with the purposes outlined in this Data Protection and Privacy Notice or the purposes we identify at the point of data capture.
+This will be basic or regular personal data used to facilitate a consultant/client type relationship, a training relationship, or seminar registration and access to material, which is usually your name and business email address and from time to time billing information, which may include an address.
 If you are a sole trader or partnership, we would consider your address to be personal data.

 Special Category Personal Data

 We will not collect special category data from you.